Five Ways To Reduce Your Household Emissions

 About the Author

-Danielle A. Pingitore has 10+ years of experience in sales and marketing and is enjoying the challenges of the carbon market.
+Danielle Pingitore joined ClimeCo in 2018 and specializes in optimizing ClimeCo’s brand and developing future marketing efforts.
+She leads our digital marketing implementation by analyzing data, monitoring trends, strategically planning for future marketing execution, and spearheading digital marketing content – taking ClimeCo’s brand to the next level.
 Dani holds a Bachelor of Science in Business Administration with a concentration in Marketing and a Certificate of Recognition in Advertising through Kutztown University.
 Dani loves music and enjoys attending concerts and festivals, traveling, river tubing, cycling, working out, and spending time with loved ones.

 Check out Dani’s other blog, Carbon Consciousness & The Live Music Experience, by clicking here.

 *Data in tables provided by EarthUP